N5GEH/n5geh.services.controller/PIDControl/readme.md

 docker cp PIDControl/config pid_controller_1:app
 ```

+Then the PID controller should now work properly.

 > **NOTE:** The `pid_controller_1` from the above two commands is an example container name.
 It is recommended to name your container to something meaningful (e.g. `R2010_t_controller` for the temperature controller of room 2010).

 The second option is to use the online image on docker hub [here](https://hub.docker.com/r/dummy/pid4fiware) (note that this image may not always be updated):